andreiolaru-ro/prolog-tester/README.md

 # prolog-tester

-Currently the documentation is in the comments of predicate ``testtest``.
+Currently the documentation is in the comments of predicate ``testtest``, in Romanian.

 Check all tests with ``?- check.``